Norian Mai

-Tan Sri Norian Mai (born 5 November 1946) was the sixth Inspector-General of Police (IGP) of Malaysia and served from 8 January 1999 until his retirement on 4 November 2003.
+Norian Mai (born 5 November 1946) was the sixth Inspector-General of Police of Malaysia and served from 8 January 1999 until his retirement on 4 November 2003.

 Education

-Norian attended Government English School in Teluk Intan in 1959 and Alam Shah School in Kuala Lumpur in 1964.
-He graduated from the University of Malaya in 1982 with a Bachelor of Arts degree in history.
+Norian attended Government English School in Teluk Intan in 1959 and Sultan Alam Shah School in Kuala Lumpur in 1964.
+He graduated from the University of Malaya in 1982 with a Bachelor of Arts in history.

 Career

-Norian joined the Police Force as a Cadet Assistant Superintendent on 8 November 1969.
+Norian joined the Royal Malaysia Police as a Cadet Assistant Superintendent on 8 November 1969.
 He served various positions including Officer-in-Charge of Police District (OCPD) of Jasin and OCPD of Petaling Jaya.

 On 31 December 1984, he was appointed Terengganu Police Chief.
 On 31 December 1992, he was appointed Selangor Police Chief.
 On 1 April 1994, he transferred to Bukit Aman to become Director of Special Branch.
-Norian Mai became the Deputy Inspector-General of Police on 6 May 1997 who replace Samsuri Arshad.
+Norian Mai became the Deputy Inspector-General of Police on 6 May 1997 who replaced Samsuri Arshad.

 Inspector-General of Police

-On 8 January 1999, Norian became the IGP when his predecessor Abdul Rahim Mohd.
-Noor resigned over the beating of former Deputy Prime Minister Anwar Ibrahim at the Bukit Aman police lock-up.
+On 8 January 1999, Norian became the Inspector-General of Police when his predecessor Abdul Rahim Mohd Noor resigned over the beating of former Deputy Prime Minister Anwar Ibrahim at the Bukit Aman police lock-up.